 |Copyright © Nucleus Medical Media, Inc.|

-This procedure is often used in people who have a high risk for developing blood clots but cannot take blood thinning medications.
+This procedure is often used in people at risk for blood clots who cannot take blood thinning medicines.

 - Excess bleeding